-Some departments may have particular storage requirements which far exceed the capacity of the file servers and would be inefficient to store on a file server.
+Some departments have storage requirements which far exceed the capacity of the file servers and would be inefficient to store on a file server.
 For example, large digital video or audio files.

 In the event that this information is stored locally then the head of the individual department takes responsibility for maintaining a backup of this data.
-The CLT IT Support Team will provide backup advice for staff members and in the event of a failure or loss will assist in attempting to recover the data.
+The ITS will provide backup advice for staff members and in the event of a failure or loss will assist in attempting to recover the data.

-However, neither the school, Trust or the CLT IT Support Team will be responsible for any inability to recover this data.
+However, neither the school, Trust or the ITS will not be responsible for any inability to recover this data.